jentic/jentic-openapi-tools/CONTRIBUTING.md

 2.  **Fork & Branch:** Create a fork of the repository and make your changes in a descriptively named branch.

 3.  **Code & Test:** Write your code and add tests to cover your changes.
 Make sure the existing test suite passes.
+    *   See [DEVELOPMENT.md](DEVELOPMENT.md) for setup instructions, testing commands, and development workflows.

 4.  **Update Documentation:** If you've added a new feature or changed an existing one, be sure to update the relevant documentation.